Fractured Magic: Chapter Seven

 “You don’t know what you’re talking about,” Aleksir snapped.
 He didn’t like this man, didn’t like the feverish gleam in his eyes or the way he showed all his teeth when he smiled.
 He didn’t like being cornered.
 “You don’t know anything about her!”

-When the man stepped forward, into the moonlight, recognition hit Aleksir like a broken chair leg to the head.
-He remembered where he'd seen this man's face before: on Devikra's desk, in a grainy tintype of a smiling man with dark eyes.
+When the man stepped forward, into the moonlight, recognition hit Aleksir like a broken chair leg to the face.
+He knew where he’d seen this man before: on the Oracle of Damael’s desk, in a grainy tintype of a smiling man with dark eyes.

 The man tipped his head to one side, giving that too-wide smile again.
-It didn't reach his eyes, not like it did in the photograph.
+It didn’t reach his eyes, not like it did in the photograph.
 “I thought you’d already recognized me, given your little nickname — in Adondai, they called me cù-sìth.
-Among Unity, the Hound.”
+In Gallonten, the Hound.”

 “You’re supposed to be dead.”